quixio/quix-docs/docs/platform/tutorials/data-science/2-weatherdata.md

 2. Follow the instructions to create your account.

-3. Then, go to the [Account](https://www.visualcrossing.com/account){target=_blank} page to copy your key.
+3. Go to the [Account](https://www.visualcrossing.com/account){target=_blank} page to copy your key.

 	Keep it safe for later.

-## Weather real time stream
+## Weather real-time stream

-You can now deploy the prebuilt VisualCrossing connector from the Quix Code Samples:
+You can now deploy the VisualCrossing connector from the Quix Code Samples:

 1. Search the Code Samples for `weather` and select the `VisualCrossing Weather` tile.